 Dreamed 1985 by Marc Ian Barasch

-[Note: Marc had had months of nightmares about heads and necks, driving him to nag his doctor into conducting thyroid tests that uncovered a cancer--see Thyroid.--Ed.]
+[Marc had months of nightmares about heads and necks, making him urge his doctor to check his thyroid.
+Tests found a cancer--see Thyroid.--Ed.]

 Among the bizarre dreams that accompanied my illness, one stands out for its marvelous peculiarities, not least of which was a final meaning that would unfold, rather spectacularly, only years later.
 The dream landed in my life a week after my diagnosis.
 Looking back, it surprises me how halfhearted my attempts were to answer its riddle.
 But perhaps it was understandable.
 My doctor had pronounced the dread word "cancer" as sonorously as a judge at sentencing.
 I was spooked and disoriented, running from macrobiotic healers to endocrinologists, reluctant to pause lest death catch my heel.
 But years later, through new eyes, I saw that a dream I had taken to be a psychological refuse heap was a rich archaeological site, awaiting only excavation.